Sagrada Família: Façades

 The church is designed to have three grand façades: the Nativity façade to the east, the Passion façade to the west, and the Glory façade to the south (incomplete).

 The Nativity façade was built before work was interrupted in 1935 and bears the most direct Gaudí influence.
+Both it and the Passion façade have bell towers with biblical narratives in ornately carved stone topped with insignia-like pinnacles made from mosaics of Venetian glass.

 The Passion façade was built according to the design that Gaudi created in 1917.
 The construction began in 1954, and the steeples, built over the elliptical plan, were finished in 1976.
 It is especially striking for its spare, gaunt, tormented characters, including emaciated figures of Christ being scourged at the pillar; and Christ on the Cross.
 These controversial designs are the work of Josep Maria Subirachs.

-The Glory façade, on which construction began in 2002, will be the largest and most monumental of the three and will represent one's ascension to God.
+The Glory façade, the main entrance of the church, on which construction began in 2002, will be the largest and most monumental of the three and will represent one's ascension to God.
 It will also depict various scenes such as Hell, Purgatory, and will include elements such as the seven deadly sins and the seven heavenly virtues.